-When a concessional contribution is made into your superannuation, 15 percent tax is deducted by the superannuation fund. i.e. if you make a \$10,000 concessional contribution, the net amount added to your super is \$8,500.
+When a concessional contribution is made into your superannuation, 15 percent tax is deducted by the superannuation fund, e.g., if you make a \$10,000 concessional contribution, the net amount added to your super is \$8,500.

-If you access these amounts under age 60, additional tax may be payable.
+If you access these amounts prior to turning age 60, additional tax may be payable.